ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/base-class.md

 1. `import { WeatherPageBase } from '../weather-page-base/weather-page-base';`
 1. `export class CurrentWeatherPage extends WeatherPageBase<Weather> {`
-1. Remove the `currentWeather` property, and all of the methods other than the constructor.
+1. Remove the `currentWeather` and `icons` property, and all of the methods other than the constructor.
 1. Update the HTML file to use the generic property name (`data`) for the data instead of `currentWeather`
 1. `LoadingController`, and `WeatherService` still need to be injected, but no longer should be declared private
 1. The constructor needs to call `super()`